infinum/frontend-handbook/JavaScript/Code quality.md

 In this example, if you try pushing and the tests fail, code will not get pushed to the remote.
 We do not necessarily recommend running tests on push, it is just an example (there are better ways to run automated tests using a proper CI/CD set-up).

-Most of our code quality tools are run on either `pre-commit` or `pre-push` hooks, so using git hooks is kind of a pre-requisite for the rest of the Code quality handbook section.
+Most of our code quality tools are run on either `pre-commit` or `pre-push` hooks, so using git hooks is kind of a prerequisite for the rest of the Code quality handbook section.

 ### Lint-staged